Skip to Content

 While it may seem counterintuitive to be packing swimwear for a cold weather destination in October, you will definitely be wanting swimwear for Iceland in October.

-Some of my favorite things to do in Iceland are visiting some of the hot springs, the most famous of these being the Blue LAgoon.
+In my opinion one of the best things to do in Iceland are visiting some of the geothermal pools and natural hot springs, the most famous of these being the Blue Lagoon.
 If you want to visit the Blue Lagoon in Iceland or another hot spring then you will be needing swimwear.

-The blue lagoon dress code does not have a rule over what type of swimwear you have to wear so just pack the swimwear you feel most comfortable in.
-So feel free to wear a bikini to the blue lagoon if that is what you feel most comfortable in.
+The blue lagoon and many other the hot spring dress codes do not have a rule over what type of swimwear you have to wear so just pack the swimwear you feel most comfortable in i.e. one piece or a bikini.

 For a full Blue Lagoon packing list check out our what to wear to the Blue Lagoon post.